 been expanding, with different segments aiding each other’s growth.
 People now have access to wearable devices like

-Fit Bit that enable real time monitoring.
+Fit Bit enables real-time monitoring.
 You could buy a new pillow or blanket and see for yourself the way it has altered your sleep without much hassle.
 This gives the accessories factual backing.

 The direction in which we pour our time, money and efforts into R&D says a lot about the future we’re expecting or